AlisaSalikhov/AlisaSalikhov/README.md

-# Hello!~
+# Hello!

-- 🌱 I’m currently learning how to code in Latinitas!
-- ⚡ Fun fact: I love animating and reading!
+Here are some things I like:

+- 📚 reading
+- 📝drawing
+- 🎶 music
+- 🐈 cats
+- 🌷 plants

+  I hope to create a video game sometime in the future, so I am currently learning the basics of how to!

+I hope you have an amazing day <3